-This should not be news: the ocean around these parts is cold.
-Really, really cold.
+This should not be news: The ocean here is cold—really cold.
 For Gibson, a Hawaii native, the shock was a big one.
 "I didn't even think to look at the temperature of the water," he says of his first Northern California dive.
-"I got maybe knee deep in the water ... and promptly turned around."
+"I got maybe knee deep in the water, and promptly turned around."

 Gibson battles the cold with a specialty dive wetsuit.
-According to the guys at Subsurface, you're going to want a diving suit that's about 7-8 mililiters thick, and it should be a tight, close fit (Gibson uses hair conditioner to maneuver into his).
-And, make sure you're covering as much as possible, with a dive hood (that fits very snugly into your suit, lest you want freezing water flowing down your back), boots, and gloves.
+According to the guys at Sub-Surface, you're going to want a diving suit that's about 7-8 millimeters thick, and it should be a tight, close fit (Gibson uses hair conditioner to maneuver into his).
+And make sure you're covering as much as possible, with a dive hood (that fits very snugly into your suit, lest you want freezing water flowing down your back), boots, and gloves.

 As for snagging the urchins themselves, a pick is useful for prying the spiny guys off rocks, as is a mesh bag for storing them.
 If you have an inner tube, you do not want to puncture it with your catch — hang the bag off the side.
-Finally, be sure to secure a sport fishing license ($35 per day), available at sporting good stores, and even the Fort Bragg CVS.
+Finally, be sure to secure a sport fishing license ($16 per day), available online, at select local shops, and even the Fort Bragg Rite Aid.

 Recreational divers are likely to be going after medium-size urchins that are dark purple in hue.
-"Commercial divers go much deeper, allowing them to find the big, red guys," explains the team at Subsurface.
+"Commercial divers go much deeper, allowing them to find the big, red guys," explains Gibson.
 But smaller doesn't necessarily mean less delicious.
 While larger urchin will yield more creamy, orange roe, flavor almost entirely depends on a particular specimen's diet.

-But be sure you don't go too small.
-The legal limit for harvestable urchin in California is 3 1/2 inches, and your urchin will be checked and measured when you come to shore.
-Shops will provide gauges so that you can make sure that your catch is legit.
-Speaking of limits, recreational divers can harvest no more than 35 urchins a day... but that number rarely proves to be a problem.
-"I usually just grab 2 or 3," Gibson says.
+Recreational divers can harvest no more than 35 urchins a day, but that number rarely proves to be a problem.
+"I usually just grab two or three," Gibson says.
 "Trying to balance 35 good-sized urchins on the back of your kayak is not easy!"

-Ready to get started?
-You can rent all of the gear you need at Subsurface Progression, $35 for a complete dive package (urchin and abalone needs are similar).
-Wet suits ($15, with hood) and weight belts ($6) are available at Bamboo Reef in San Francisco.
 Fort Bragg is known for ample amounts of urchin, and good entry-level dive spots.
 We recommend Van Damme and Russian Gulch State Parks, both of which are very protected and easily accessible.
+Wet suits ($15, with hood) and weight belts ($6) are available at Bamboo Reef in San Francisco.